-Balance billing is strictly prohibited by state and federal law and Health Net's Provider Participation Agreement (PPA).
+Balance billing is strictly prohibited by state and federal law under Title 22 California Code of Regulations section 53620, et seq. (the "Medi-Cal Fee Schedule") and Health Net's Provider Participation Agreement (PPA).

-Balance billing occurs when a participating provider bills a member for fees and surcharges above and beyond a member's copayment and coinsurance responsibilities for services covered under a member's benefit program, or for claims for such services denied by Health Net or the affiliated participating physician group (PPG).
+Balance billing occurs when a participating provider balance bills Medi-Cal beneficiaries for amounts in excess of any Medi-Cal required copayments and deductibles for services covered under a member's benefit program, or for claims for such services denied by Health Net or the affiliated participating physician group (PPG).
 Participating providers are also prohibited from initiating or threatening to initiate a collection action against a member for non-payment of a claim for covered services.
 Participating providers agree to accept Health Net's fee for these services as payment in full, except for applicable copayments, coinsurance, or deductibles.

 Dual Special Needs Plan (D-SNP) members are not subject to copayments, so providers must not charge D-SNP members coinsurance, copayments, deductibles, financial penalties, or any other amount due to their Medi-Cal eligibility.
-Any amounts non-covered by the Medicare payment/reimbursement must be sent for secondary payment to the member's Medi-cal managed care plan (MCP) or directly to the Department of Health Care Services (DHCS) if not assigned to a Medi-cal MCP for that date of service.
+Any amounts non-covered by the Medicare payment/reimbursement must be sent for review for possible secondary payment to the member's Medi-Cal managed care plan (MCP) or directly to the Department of Health Care Services (DHCS) if not assigned to a Medi-Cal MCP for that date of service.

-Providers can verify the member's Medi-cal MCP by checking the Medi-Cal Automated Eligibility Verification (PDF) .
+Providers can verify the member's Medi-Cal MCP by checking the Medi-Cal Automated Eligibility Verification (PDF) .